Dasharo/docs/docs/variants/asus_kgpe_d16/initial-deployment.md

 1. Power off the platform.
 Note, it may not power off completely due to flashed ME.
-2. Disconnect power supply from the board when OS finishes all tasks after power off (the screen goes dark or black).
+1. Disconnect power supply from the board when OS finishes all tasks after power off (the screen goes dark or black).
-3. Disconnect the RTC/CMOS battery OR clear the CMOS using the pin header located near memory slots.
-Wait about half a minute (unshort the pins).
-4. Connect the power supply back.
-5. The platform should power on normally now.
+1. The platform should power on normally now.
 You can connect the battery back if it was disconnected.